Hello! I'm Jenn, User Experience designer and artist. I'm an expert in designing software for scientists. I've spent

 spoke about Jupyter Notebook accessibility, and Dr Scott Fleming spoke about data sonification.

-Patrick Smyth of Iota School a hands-on workshop to learn the fundamentals of using screen readers.
+Dr Patrick Smyth of Iota School a hands-on workshop to learn the fundamentals of using screen readers.

 We had interactive tactile exhibits on display.
 We were pleased to welcome a diverse audience